Before you start

 0. Understand the flow before building

-Look at every screenshot in order.
+Confirm the active workspace with the user first.
+Then look at every screenshot in order.
 For each, note: what page it is, what action it shows, and the on-screen location of the key control (button/field/row/code block).
-Derive the end-to-end story, then decide the clip list — one screenshot may become multiple clips if it shows multiple steps (e.g. a 3-step panel → 3 clips reusing the same image).
+Derive the end-to-end story, then decide the clip list - one screenshot may become multiple clips if it shows multiple steps (e.g. a 3-step panel → 3 clips reusing the same image).

 1. Get assets in